LastAncientOne/Stock_Analysis_For_Quant/README.md

 Leveraged Loans
 Treasury inflation-protected securities (TIPS)

-# 👋 Have you enjoyed learning "Stock Analysis for Quant" and want to support me?
+# 👋 Enjoyed diving into 'Stock Analysis for Quant' and finding value in it?
+If so, consider supporting me with a cup of coffee!
+Your contribution helps fuel further learning and development.
+Thank you for your support!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/lastancientone)